2016–2017 Drought in Tamil Nadu: Farmers death due to depression

 Since the agricultural growth of crops had decreased and charred due to less water for irrigation, the farmers in Tamil Nadu requested the state to be announced as affected by drought.
-Many fasting strike and mass movements were held due to the delay of announcing Tamil Nadu as affected by drought.
+The protest was started by a group of farmers led by 72-year old farmer P. Ayyakannu on March 14, 2017 at the Jantar Mantar in Delhi and went on for months.Many fasting strike and mass movements were held due to the delay of announcing Tamil Nadu as affected by drought.
 Farmers fell in deep depression because of indebtedness and charred crops in their fields.
 Tamil Nadu farmers fell ill and dead each day due to heart attack.

 Tamil Nadu announced drought-hit

 On 10 January 2017, Chief Minister O. Panneerselvam announced that Tamil Nadu will be announced as drought-hit state.
 Since entire Tamil Nadu was devastated by the drought because of low rainfall, huge expenses will be incurred in protecting the people and central financial assistance will be sought because of this, he said.
 He further said that Rs.5465 per acre will be provided for farmers who suffered 33% loss sowing paddy and other irrigational crops and Rs.7287 per acre for long term crops.